SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 The list can be used calling the context parameter by name: {{['MyList']}}

 [comment]:  (--------------------------------------------------------)
-## UpdateList
+## AddToList

-UpdateList action allows to update an existing list (Array) of values stored as a parameter on the context adding new values to the end.
+AddToList action allows to update an existing list (Array) of values stored as a parameter on the context adding new values to the end.

 #### Configuration